rohitsingh889/ecommerce-project-data-cleaning-and-analysis/README.md

 - Analyze **delivery performance** to optimize logistics and reduce delays.
 - Examine **payment method trends** and customer retention patterns.
 - Measure **freight costs, return rates, and repeat purchase behavior**.
 - Provide **data-driven recommendations** for sales, marketing, and operational improvements.
+- The cleaned and transformed datasets are fully prepared and ready for creating interactive dashboards in Power BI
 - Support creation of **Power BI dashboards** for business intelligence and visual analytics.

 ## Author